SolaceProducts/terraform-solacebrokerappliance-queue-endpoint/README.md

-# Solace PubSub+ Software Event Broker Queues & Endpoints Terraform Module
+# Solace PubSub+ Appliance Queues & Endpoints Terraform Module

-This Terraform module configures a "guaranteed messaging endpoint" or an "endpoint template" on the [Solace PubSub+ Event Broker](https://solace.com/products/event-broker/).
+This Terraform module configures a "guaranteed messaging endpoint" or an "endpoint template" on the [Solace PubSub+ Appliance](https://solace.com/products/event-broker/).

 This module supports the configuration of one of the following: